AchilleBapt/PayRollCalculator-Sys/README.md

-# Virtual-Machine
+# Payroll System

-This tutorial provides a step-by-step guide to creating a Virtual Machine using Microsoft Azure.<br />
+This tutorial provides a step-by-step guide to creating a Payroll System using Google Sheets.<br />

 - ### [How to set up Google Sheets]